lmgal/websnapse-stress-test/README.md

 - Number of neurons and synapses that can be simulated without crashing

 ## Guide to recreate tests
-- Clone the following repositories and run locally:
+1. Clone the following repositories and run locally:
     - [v2](https://github.com/lmgal/websnapse_extended-test)
     - [v3](https://github.com/lmgal/websnapse-v3) or [Reloaded](https://github.com/websnapse/websnapse.github.io)
+2. Download systems on output folder
-- Check the console on browser to check logs
+3. Check the console on browser to check logs

+## Guide to generate more systems
+If higher neurons that what is already available in the repository is needed, main.py can be used
+1. Install Python
+2. Change constants on main.py
+3. Run